vincentrramos/vincentrramos.github.io/_pages/publications.md

 </details>

-**On Fertility Norms Under Future Uncertainty**<br>with Michaela Kreyenfeld, Enrique Alonso Perez, Paul Gellert, Jan Paul Heisig, and Julie O'Sullivan<br>_ongoing_
+**On Ascribed Fertility Intentions Under Future Uncertainty**<br>with Michaela Kreyenfeld, Enrique Alonso Perez, Paul Gellert, Jan Paul Heisig, and Julie O'Sullivan<br>_ongoing_

 <details>
   <summary>Brief Abstract</summary>

-While present-time uncertainties have been demonstrated to influence fertility, little is known about the causal effects of future uncertainty on fertility.
+While present-time uncertainties have been demonstrated to influence fertility, little is known about the causal effects of future uncertainty.
 For instance, when employment stability in the foreseeable future is not guaranteed or when forthcoming care responsibilities are anticipated to be high, family formation might not be deemed ideal.
-We particularly focus on fertility "norms", operationalized as the belief of a third party about the likely fertility decisions of a couple under a given set of circumstances.
-Employing a 4x4 vignette experiment on representative survey data, results preliminarily show that future employment uncertainty of both partners reduces fertility norms by around 20 percent and not having forthcoming care responsibilities increases fertility norms by 30 percent.
+We particularly focus on ascribed fertility intentions, operationalized as the likelihood of fertility in the short-run of a fictitious couple under a given set of circumstances.
+Employing a 4x4 vignette experiment on representative survey data, results preliminarily show that future employment uncertainty of both partners reduces ascribed fertility intentions by around 20pp and not having forthcoming care responsibilities increases ascribed fertility intentions by 30pp.
 These large effect sizes hold even after controlling for salient vignette characteristics and personal financial worries.
-We likewise preliminarily find a larger negative effect of male employment uncertainty on fertility norms than that of females.
-Finally, we probe the effect of multiple uncertainties using interaction models and find the highest fertility norms when both partners are in secure employment and without care responsibilities in the future.
+We likewise preliminarily find a larger negative effect of male employment uncertainty than that of females.
+Finally, we probe the effect of multiple uncertainties using interaction models and find the highest fertility intentions when both partners are in secure employment and without care responsibilities in the future.

 </details>